gwen-interpreter/gwen-web/README.md

 Building and Installing from Source
 -----------------------------------

-The best way install gwen-web is through a distributable zip archive.
-Perform the following to create a distributable zip and extract it to your local
+Perform the following to build and install gwen-web:
-drive:

 1. Either:
    - Download a [Git client](http://git-scm.com/downloads) and clone this